 Many of the above symptoms may be remedied by a change in dosage (with doctor’s approval) or by slight lifestyle or dietary changes.
 Such changes may include ingesting more water and fiber to treat constipation or quitting caffeine consumption earlier in the day to combat insomnia.

 There are more serious side effects, too, especially with the long-term use of buprenorphine.
-The U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) recommends consulting with one’s doctor if any of the following symptoms continue because the signs can point to poor liver health:
+The U.S. Substance Use Disorder and Mental Health Services Administration (SAMHSA) recommends consulting with one’s doctor if any of the following symptoms continue because the signs can point to poor liver health:

 - Dark urine